huiwenke/MineProt/README.md

 ### Server platform compatibility

-We recommend Linux systems for deployment.
-As MAXIT (adopted to transform PDB to CIF) is not supported on Windows.
+We recommend Linux systems for deployment, as MAXIT (converter app between PDB and CIF) is not supported on Windows.

-In our developing & testing environment, we adopted BioLinux 8.0.7 (based on Ubuntu 14.04 LTS) for non-docker deployment, and Ubuntu 18.04 LTS for docker-based deployment.
+In our developing & testing environment, we employed BioLinux 8.0.7 (based on Ubuntu 14.04 LTS) for non-docker deployment, and Ubuntu 18.04 LTS for docker-based deployment.

-If you want to deploy this project on your server without Docker, please not that this project and its components depends on the following packages and libraries:
+If you want to deploy this project on your server without Docker, please note that this project and its components depend on the following packages and libraries:

 ```
 PHP 5.5.9+ with cURL